 I also teach:

-Undergraduate Research Internship 60701 (3rd year elective): individual research project on arid plant ecology, aimed to develop research inquiry, procedure and enthusiasm (also a nice preparation for Honours or Masters).
+- Undergraduate Research Internship 60701 (3rd year elective):individual supervised research project on plant ecology (also a potential preparation for Honours or Masters).

-Watson, D.M., Milner, K.V. & Leigh, A. 2017, 'Novel application of species richness estimators to predict the host range of parasites.', International journal for parasitology, vol. 47, no. 1, pp. 31-39.View/Download from: UTS OPUS or Publisher's site
+Watson, DM, Milner, KV & Leigh, A 2017, 'Novel application of species richness estimators to predict the host range of parasites', INTERNATIONAL JOURNAL FOR PARASITOLOGY, vol. 47, no. 1, pp. 31-39.View/Download from: Publisher's site

 Aim Understanding species ability to withstand heat stress is paramount for predicting their response to increasing temperatures and decreasing rainfall.
 Arid systems are subject to climatic extremes, where plants, being immobile, live on the frontline of climate change.
 Our aim was to investigate whether: (1) warming tolerance [WT = the difference between a species physiological thermal damage threshold (T50) and the maximum temperature within its distribution (Thab)] for desert plants is higher at high latitudes, as has been shown for terrestrial ectotherms, and (2) if T50 of desert plants better corresponds with broad climatic indicators or species native microhabitats.